 Kimmel was surprised to learn that Ali’s name is from the Bible.
 As a Hebrew name, it automatically sounds ‘exotic’.
 On a black Muslim person, even more so.
 When Kimmel makes fun of ‘Mahershala’ and ‘Yulree’ during the Oscars, he is clearly implying that names from other cultures and languages are not ‘normal’.
 In effect, he marginalises the culturally different people who have these names.
 In simple terms, it is discriminatory and racist.

 Kimmel may have a platform to air these views, but they are not only his.
 This Othering occurs when actress Uzo Aduba is asked if she has considered changing her name.
-It occurs when author Jhumpa Lahiri’s kindergarten teacher finds her name Nilanjana Sudeshna too difficult to pronounce, and calls her by her pet name Jhumpa instead.
+It occurs when author Lahiri’s kindergarten teacher finds her name Nilanjana Sudeshna too difficult to pronounce, and changes it to Jhumpa instead.
 It occurs when Mahershala Ali is asked to shorten his name Mahershalalhasbaz, in order to appear on a poster.

 People with uncommon non-English names like ours often go through a journey in trying to accept it.
 We hack at it to make it simpler and more acceptable, even as it means we are hacking at our own identity.